ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 The *amount* represents the quantity of BZZ that is assigned to this batch.
 The total amount of BZZ that will be paid for the batch is calulated from this figure and the *batch depth*.

 The paid amount forms the *balance* of the *batch*.
-This *balance* is then slowly depleted as time ticks on and *blocks* are mined on the Goerli blockchain.
+This *balance* is then slowly depleted as time ticks on and *blocks* are mined on the XDAI blockchain.

 ### Batch Depth